Metal toxicity: Sources

-Heavy metals are found throughout natural ecosystems, including rocks, soils, and water, and originate from diverse sources, such as natural weathering, erosion, mining, industrial and urban runoff, sewage, pesticides on crops, metal pipes carrying potable water, traffic pollution, coal-burning emissions, and various other industrial and urban outputs.
+Unlike most other toxins, elemental metals are not created or destroyed by humans.
+Toxic metals are found naturally in the earth, and become concentrated as a result of human activities or altered chemically, potentially increasing toxic effects.
+Some natural effects also increase toxic metals, including erosion and volcanoes.
+In some cases geochemical processes, such as accumulation in peat soils that are then released when drained for agriculture.
+Sources include mining, refining, or fabrication, industrial and urban runoff, sewage, pesticides on crops, metal pipes carrying potable water, traffic pollution, coal-burning emissions, and various other industrial and urban outputs.

-Toxic metal particles in ecosystems may remain for hundreds or even thousands of years, with potentially millions of people exposed to high concentrations at some point in their lives.
-Commonly, there is no visible evidence of metals pollution in soil or water.

-When metal toxicity in the environment is suspected, pathologies in fish, clams, and insects may serve as signals for contamination and toxicities.
-Physiological mechanisms of metal toxicity may have a spectrum of effects, ranging from changes in behavior to death of small animal species.

 Occupational exposure

 Gold mining

-Artisanal small-scale gold miners are at high risk to exposure of metal toxicity.
+Artisanal small-scale gold miners are at high risk to exposure of metal toxicants.
 While there is a wide array of hard metals that are toxic, mercury poses the greatest risk from inhalation and ingestion from environmental contamination.